shakna-israel/NecromancersApprentice/docs/002-Chapter-Two.md

 Abigail blinked, "Huh.
 You look better."

 He shrugged touching his shoulder and stood up, "The memory takes a bit to fade...
 But healing?
-That's easy for an aimimancer.
-I'd say we're every bit as good as a sanamancer."
+That's easy for an Aimimancer.
+I'd say we're every bit as good as a Sanamancer."

 Abigail frowned, "Umm...
 Didn't that hurt like balls?
 Sanamancers don't."